• From 2014 to 2019 helped 589 California exporters with a value of $9 billion.

 With more than 80 years of experience, Ex-Im Bank has supported almost $600 billion of U.S. exports, primarily to developing markets worldwide.

 Nor does Ex-Im Bank help only big business.
-In fact, small businesses account for the majority of the Ex-Im Bank’s transactions; further, these small business transaction figures are in addition to the tens of thousands of small and medium-sized businesses that supply goods and services to large exporters.
+In fact, more than 90% of the Ex-Im Bank’s transactions in fiscal year 2019 directly supported small businesses; further, these small business transaction figures are in addition to the tens of thousands of small and medium-sized businesses that supply goods and services to large exporters.

-President Donald J. Trump has made nominations to the Ex-Im Bank Board in order to restore the bank’s quorum, including nominating Kimberly Reed to serve as president/chair of the bank.
-In 2017, the bank authorized more than $3.4 billion of short-term export credit and working capital guarantees, $2.2 billion of which was for small businesses, to support an estimated $7.4 billion of U.S. exports and an estimated 40,000 jobs.
+President Donald J. Trump’s nominations to the Ex-Im Bank Board, which included Kimberly Reed to serve as president/chair, were finally approved in a bipartisan vote in May 2019 that once again restored a quorum to the board after four years.
+In 2018, the bank authorized more than $3.3 billion of short-term export credit and working capital guarantees, $2.2 billion of which was for small businesses, to support an estimated $6.8 billion of U.S. exports and an estimated 33,000 jobs.

-The Ex-Im Bank Board has lacked a quorum since 2016; without a quorum, the bank cannot approve transactions of more than $10 million.
-This represents numerous lost opportunities for U.S. businesses and their workers.
+The Ex-Im Bank Board lacked a quorum from 2016 until May 2019; without a quorum, the bank could not approve transactions of more than $10 million.
+This represented numerous lost opportunities for U.S. businesses and their workers.
 The bank’s inability to approve transactions exceeding $10 million extends the profound impact of the lapse to larger exporters, the thousands of smaller companies that supply them, and the hundreds of thousands of workers whose jobs depend on exports.

 Effects on U.S. businesses and workers from a lack of domestic political support for Ex-Im are exacerbated by the extraordinary steps other countries are taking to support their own exporters and national interests.
 Export credit agencies (ECAs) abroad are expanding product offerings allowing exporters to compete more aggressively, and more countries are opening new ECAs of their own.